leegao/panfrost-notes/vortek/vortek2.md

 **Conclusion:** **Significant modification detected.** Replaces a blocking API call with a non-blocking asynchronous implementation using a worker thread and an `eventfd`.

 ---

-Of course.
-Here is a comprehensive decompilation and analysis of the next 20 functions, focusing on deserialization, modifications, and serialization.

 ### Summary of Modifications